lenon/vimfiles/README.md

 # Vimfiles

 These are my Vim files.
-I created them over the time to suit my needs, so don't expect lots and lots of useless stuff here. :smile:
+I created them over time to suit my needs, so don't expect lots and lots of useless stuff here. :smile:

 ## Requirements